MalikBagwala/maalik.dev-old/README.md

 On this website there are several features that will continue to be updated and added in the future.

-### 🎧 Spotify

-Displays song information being played on spotify in real time using the Spotify API and SWR.

 ### 🕗 Wakatime

 Data is retrieved using the Wakatime API and then displayed on the dashboard, built with Next.js API routes deployed as serverless functions.